Exploring Cooktown

 QLD

-We rolled into Cooktown planning to stay two nights and ended up staying five.
+We rolled into Cooktown, planning to stay two nights, but ended up staying five.
 The town had an easy, laidback charm that’s hard to leave behind.

-First up, the obligatory trip to the top of Grassy Hill, where the sweeping views over the Coral Sea and Endeavour River.
-We wandered through the Botanical Gardens, which were surprisingly lush and full of history, and enjoyed a coffee at the cafe.
+First up, the obligatory trip to the top of Grassy Hill, where the sweeping views over the Coral Sea and the Endeavour River are breathtaking.
+We wandered through the Botanical Gardens, which were surprisingly lush and rich in history, and enjoyed a coffee at the café.
 Zoe was in heaven with the shady lawns to roll around on.

-Like the locals we did a daily “wharfy” with a couple of stops along the way for coffee and breakfast!
-A sunset cruise with Riverbend tours gave us another perspective of Cooktown, with the coastline bathed in gold and pink as the day faded.
-We enjoyed a gourmet cheese platter while anchored in the mangroves, before heading back to town for a good nights rest.
+Like the locals, we did a daily “wharfy” with a couple of stops along the way for coffee and breakfast!
+A sunset cruise with Riverbend Tours provided us with another perspective of Cooktown, as the coastline was bathed in gold and pink as the day faded.
+We enjoyed a gourmet cheese platter while anchored in the mangroves, before heading back to town for a good night’s rest.

 We also took a drive out to Archer Point Lighthouse, perched high on the headland south of Cooktown.
 The sweeping views over the Coral Sea were worth the bumpy track in, with turquoise waters stretching endlessly below and the wind whipping around.